World Malaria Day 2020: Current Theme, History and Significance

-- There are different types of plasmodium parasite, but do you know that only five types of plasmodium causes malaria in humans.
+- There are different types of plasmodium parasite, but do you know that only five types of plasmodium cause malaria in humans.
 They are Plasmodium falciparum, Plasmodium vivax, P. ovale and Plasmodium malariae and Plasmodium knowlesi.

 - Plasmodium falciparum is responsible for the majority of malaria deaths globally and is the most prevalent species in sub-Saharan Africa.

-- Plasmodium vivax, is the second most significant species and is prevalent in Southeast Asia and Latin America.
+- Plasmodium vivax is the second most significant species and is prevalent in Southeast Asia and Latin America.

 - Together P. vivax and Plasmodium ovale causes complication of a dormant liver stage and can be cured.

 - Malaria is an acute febrile illness.
 Its symptoms usually appear in 10-15 days after the bite of an infected mosquito.
-At the starting stage its symptoms are fever, headache and chilling effect.
+At the starting stage, its symptoms are fever, headache and chilling effect.

-- The main way to prevent and reduce malaria transmission is vector control that is use insecticide-treated mosquito nets and indoor residual spraying.
+- The main way to prevent and reduce malaria transmission is vector control that is to use insecticide-treated mosquito nets and indoor residual spraying.

 - Apply insect repellents like cream, lotion, spray etc. and avoid the bites of mosquito.
 Also, for this wear protective clothes that cover arms and legs.